DavisStanko/dotfiles/README.md

 ## Wallpapers

-I have included a folder of wallpapers in the repository meant to go well with the Gruvbox theme and the i3 config random wallpaper script.
+I have included a directory `.config/wallpapers` with wallpapers meant to go well with the Gruvbox theme and to work the i3 config random wallpaper script.

 ## License